FOLLOW ALONG HERE FOR LIVE UPDATES FROM TEAM USA VS. SLOVAKIA IN THE MEN'S HOCKEY SEMIFINAL GAME AT THE 2026 MILAN CORTINA OLYMPIC WINTER GAMES.

 MATCH RESULTS

-Zibanejad scored with just over a minute and a half to go to send the game to overtime, tied up 1-1.
+It looked as if the United States would hold on to cruise happily into the final four of the men's Olympic hockey tournament, but Sweden's Mika Zibanejad had other plans.
+He scored with just over a minute and a half to go in the third period to send the game to overtime, tied up 1-1.

-"I calmed down a lot when I saw Quinn (HUGHES) with it and was glad we got that guy," Larkin said.
+"I calmed down a lot when I saw Quinn with it and was glad we got that guy," Larkin said.

-It was Quinn Hughes who found the back of the net to keep Team USA's medal hopes alive with a win 2-1 over Sweden.
-He admitted the game could have gone either way in the end.
+Hughes found the back of the net to keep Team USA's medal hopes alive with a win 2-1 over Sweden.
+The overtime winner was the first goal of the tournament for Hughes and couldn't have come at a better time.

 The United States advances to the semifinal on Feb.
 20 against Slovakia.